cargomail-org/grip/README.md

 ## OpenID Connect Discovery

-In order to avoid running an HTTP service that responds to the Webfinger requests as specified in the [OpenID Connect Dynamic Client Registration](https://openid.net/specs/openid-connect-registration-1_0.html) document, it is worth considering whether to use [OpenID Connect DNS-based Discovery](https://datatracker.ietf.org/doc/html/draft-sanz-openid-dns-discovery-01) mechanism.
+In order to avoid running an HTTP service that responds to the Webfinger requests as specified in the [OpenID Connect Dynamic Client Registration](https://openid.net/specs/openid-connect-registration-1_0.html) document, it is worth considering whether an [OpenID Connect DNS-based Discovery](https://datatracker.ietf.org/doc/html/draft-sanz-openid-dns-discovery-01) mechanism is more appropriate.

 ## Usability Considerations

-The primary benefit of the identity propagation and assertions concept is that it addresses the trust problem between the MTAs.
+The primary benefit of the identity propagation and assertions in the form of the constrained delegation concept is that it addresses the trust problem between the MTAs.
 Using OAuth 2.0 and OpenID Connect technologies is an effective option to secure MTA-to-MTA communication.
-From the OAuth 2.0 point of view to the email system, the outbound MTA is an OAuth 2.0 client, and the inbound MTA is an OAuth 2.0 resource server.
+From an OAuth 2.0 perspective, the outbound MTA is an OAuth 2.0 client, and the inbound MTA is an OAuth 2.0 resource server.

 ## Conclusion